Anna M. Sargsyan

-Anna M. Sargsyan (Աննա Մ. Սարգսյան; born 10 April 2001) is an Armenian chess player.
+Anna M. Sargsyan (Աննա Մ. Սարգսյան; born 10 April 2001) is an Armenian-American chess player.
 She received the FIDE title of International Master (IM) in 2021 and is a European Women's Team Chess Championship individual gold medal winner (2019).

 Biography

 Sargsyan participated in European Youth Chess Championships and World Youth Chess Championships and reached best result in 2017, when she ranked 4th in European Youth Chess Championship in girl's U16 age group.
 Since 2016 she participated in Armenian Women's Chess Championship finals where her best result is 4th place in 2016.

 She played for Armenia in the Women's Chess Olympiad: